musthafa-vakkayil/event_trigger_using_go/README.md

 ---

+## Developer Note
+This is not a fully robust solution to the problem.
+Given the time constraints, I did my best to provide a working solution, but I am aware that it lacks some functionalities and does not handle certain edge cases.
+However, this has been a wonderful learning experience and an opportunity to expand my knowledge.
+Thank you for this opportunity; it has given me a solid foundation to improve and build further.

 ## About this Project

 This project is a **Golang-based Trigger Scheduler App** that allows users to schedule and manage triggers.
 Triggers can be of two types: